saegen/webApi/README.md

    - [ ] Add admin controller for new subscribe/unsubscribe functionality
 - [ ] Put everything in Docker
 - [ ] Make Controllers Async and clock
+- [ ] Hide internal id's from WebApi
 - [ ] Make Angular >= 4 front